Calvin and Hobbes: Teaching with Calvin and Hobbes

-The book is rare and highly sought.
-It has been called the "Holy Grail" for Calvin and Hobbes collectors.
+The book is rare and highly sought after, and has been called the "Holy Grail" for Calvin and Hobbes collectors.

 Reception

-Reviewing Calvin and Hobbes in 1990, Entertainment Weeklys Ken Tucker gave the strip an A+ rating, writing "Watterson summons up the pain and confusion of childhood as much as he does its innocence and fun."
+In 1990, Ken Tucker of Entertainment Weekly gave the strip an A+ rating, writing, "Watterson summons up the pain and confusion of childhood as much as he does its innocence and fun."

 Academic response

-In 1993, Gregory S. Paul, a paleontologist and paleoartist, praised Bill Watterson for the scientific accuracy of the dinosaurs appearing in Calvin and Hobbes.

-In her 1994 book When Toys Come Alive, Lois Rostow Kuznets theorizes that Hobbes serves both as a figure of Calvin's childish fantasy life and as an outlet for the expression of libidinous desires more associated with adults.
-Kuznets also analyzes Calvin's other fantasies, suggesting that they are a second tier of fantasies utilized in places like school where transitional objects such as Hobbes would not be socially acceptable.
+In her 1994 book When Toys Come Alive, Lois Rostow Kuznets theorizes that Hobbes serves both as a figure in Calvin's childish fantasy life and as an outlet for libidinous desires typically associated with adults.
+Kuznets also analyzes Calvin's other fantasies, suggesting they are a second tier of fantasies used in settings like school, where transitional objects like Hobbes are socially unacceptable.

-Political scientist James Q. Wilson, in a paean to Calvin and Hobbes upon Watterson's decision to end the strip in 1995, characterized it as "our only popular explication of the moral philosophy of Aristotle."
+In a 2009 evaluation of the entire body of Calvin and Hobbes strips using grounded theory methodology, Christijan D. Draper found that "[o]verall, Calvin and Hobbes suggests that meaningful time use is a key attribute of a life well lived," and that "the strip suggests one way to assess the meaning associated with time use is through preemptive retrospection by which a person looks at current experiences through the lens of an anticipated future..."

+Related exhibitions

 A collection of original Sunday strips was exhibited at Ohio State University's Billy Ireland Cartoon Library & Museum in 2001.
-Watterson himself selected the strips and provided his own commentary for the exhibition catalog, which was later published by Andrews McMeel as Calvin and Hobbes: Sunday Pages 1985–1995.
+Watterson selected the strips and provided commentary for the exhibition catalog, which was later published by Andrews McMeel as Calvin and Hobbes: Sunday Pages 1985–1995.

-Since the discontinuation of Calvin and Hobbes, individual strips have been licensed for reprint in schoolbooks, including the Christian homeschooling book The Fallacy Detective in 2002, and the university-level philosophy reader Open Questions: Readings for Critical Thinking and Writing in 2005; in the latter, the ethical views of Watterson and his characters Calvin and Hobbes are discussed in relation to the views of professional philosophers.
-In a 2009 evaluation of the entire body of Calvin and Hobbes strips using grounded theory methodology, Christijan D. Draper found that: "Overall, Calvin and Hobbes suggests that meaningful time use is a key attribute of a life well lived," and that "the strip suggests one way to assess the meaning associated with time use is through preemptive retrospection by which a person looks at current experiences through the lens of an anticipated future..."

-Calvin and Hobbes strips were again exhibited at the Billy Ireland Cartoon Library & Museum at The Ohio State University in 2014, in an exhibition entitled Exploring Calvin and Hobbes.
-An exhibition catalog by the same title, which also contained an interview with Watterson conducted by Jenny Robb, the curator of the museum, was published by Andrews McMeel in 2015.
+The museum hosted another exhibition of the strips in 2014 titled Exploring Calvin and Hobbes.
+Andrews McMeel published a catalog of the same title in 2015, featuring an interview with Watterson by museum curator Jenny Robb.